Software_internationalization

 Software internationalization and localization

-Every process is different, but internationalizing your software generally involves the following steps:
+Every process is different, but internationalizing your software generally involves four key steps.
+We’ll discuss each and provide useful tips and examples to make the process easier for you.

 3. Organizing your source code